tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 - Clarify the ACK rules.

 draft-01
-- Restructured the ACK to contain a list of packets and also be a record rather than a handshake message.
+- Restructured the ACK to contain a list of records and also be a record rather than a handshake message.

 draft-00